Roger Longrigg: Life

 Longrigg died in Farnham, Surrey, at the age of 70.
 His New York Times obituary says that he was married to "the novelist Jane Chichester", and that they had three children.
 In Christopher Fowler's article about Longrigg, he says that he has not been able to find anything out about Jane Chichester.

+He was buried in the churchyard of All Saints Church in Crondall in Hampshire.